pran-7-5/eco_style/README.md

 ** Non-dairy milk should be avoided like almond milk because it's fake.
 ** Sunflower, safflower, olive, avocado, rapeseed, palm, vegetable oil should be avoided (expensive slow poisons, increases cholesterol resulting heart attacks, these oils + gym is fatal)

-*** Well, the growth in carbon dioxide over the past 100 years has made plants addicted so, the plants now have high sugar levels and decrease in protein but it will level up after the pollution is gone.
-Protein is not necessary for every person except (physical labor) and sugar can be drained by doing exercise so there is no issue.
 ________________________________________________
 Vegetables
 ________________________________________________